Lendar/reactima-redux-ecosystem/Notes/JS.md

 The .addTo() function passed into .forEach() is a lambda.

 > .addTo() has access to the result variable from the containing function scope's closure
 > .forEach() method is one of several **functional enumerators** added to ES5

+- [ ] Lambdas are frequently confused with anonymous functions, closures, first-class functions, and higher order functions.
+The concepts are all similar, but they mean different things.